 There was a brief silence while Hemi continued listening.
-Then he called back up to the control room, “the source was roughly a mile back up the river behind us.
+Then he called back up to the control room, “The source was roughly a mile back up the river behind us.
 It must have been the Grackle.
 I do not imagine anyone else has a reason to be sending out pings.
 They must have guessed we submerged, and decided that if they lit up the river with a ping, the only boat underwater would be us.”

 “Do you think that will work?”
 Percy asked Hemi.